 Clouds Communicate With APIs

-Back in the dark ages for computers, computer programmers and IT were tasked with adapting and customizing various applications, which includes getting them to communicate with one another.
-To help with the task of getting various applications to communicate with each other they came up with Simple Object Access Protocol or SOAP.
+Back in the dark ages for computers, programmers and IT were tasked with adapting and customizing various applications, which included getting them to communicate with one another.
+To help with this task, they came up with Simple Object Access Protocol, or SOAP.
 SOAP is a protocol specification for exchanging structured information.
 Today it is used in the implementation of web services in computer networks.
-More recently, Representational state transfer (REST) emerged as another way cloud systems can communicate with one another on the internet.
+More recently, Representational State Transfer (REST) emerged as another way cloud systems can communicate with one another on the internet.

 SOAP vs. REST